isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: dnsrps-library
    :tags: obsolete
-   :short: Turns on the DNS Response Policy Service (DNSRPS) interface.
+   :short: Specifies the path to the DNS Response Policy Service (DNSRPS) provider library.

    This option no longer has any effect.